Sample roll-out

 The Yeet dice mechanic is the canonical Dice.
 The fairness layer (HMAC-SHA256 derivation of the 0-100 number) is identical to the reference Stake Dice implementation.
 The fairness reproduction routine works the same way.

-Yeet dice provably fair: the verification routine
+Yeet dice cryptographically transparent: the verification routine

 Even though the per-RTP figures are pending, the per-roll fairness verification is fully functional at Yeet.
 The standard seven-step routine applies (see the seven-step replay walkthrough for the cross-brand walkthrough).
 The Yeet-specific application: